Dutch Shepherd Dog (Long-haired)

 Common inquiries about the breed

-They are generally not recommended for apartments unless the owner can provide intense daily exercise.
+It is not recommended unless the owner can provide intense daily exercise and mental stimulation, as they are high-energy working dogs.

 View Official FCI Standard